Chapter 4 · 5 practice questions · In-browser grading · Local storage

 StoragelocalStorage onlyNo data sent to a server

-As TL grows, received level and SNR both drop TL is the sum of spreading and absorption.
-Active pays it twice, for the round trip.
+As TL grows, received level and SNR both drop TL combines spreading and absorption.
+Active sonar includes it outbound and on return.
 Range dB Higher frequencies accumulate TL faster Low freq.
 High freq.
 SL Received level Noise SNR = signal level − noise level.
-The array's DI pushes the noise level down.
+Directivity index (DI) reduces effective noise.

 SNR_passive = SL − TL − (NL − DI)